Snow Showers With a High Near 25

 Today

-Snow showers, mainly before 2pm.
-Patchy blowing snow before 10am.
-High near 25.
-Blustery, with an east northeast wind 13 to 23 mph, with gusts as high as 40 mph.
-Chance of precipitation is 90%.
-New snow accumulation of 2 to 4 inches possible.
+Isolated snow showers before 8am.
+Cloudy, then gradually becoming mostly sunny, with a high near 25.
+Breezy, with a southwest wind 9 to 17 mph, with gusts as high as 23 mph.
+Chance of precipitation is 20%.

 Tonight

 Partly cloudy, with a low around 9.
-Breezy, with a west wind 13 to 15 mph, with gusts as high as 20 mph.
+Wind chill values as low as -5.
+Breezy, with a southwest wind 13 to 15 mph, with gusts as high as 20 mph.

 Wednesday

-Mostly sunny, with a high near 24.
-West southwest wind around 11 mph.
+Mostly sunny, with a high near 25.
+Wind chill values as low as -5.
+Breezy, with a southwest wind 8 to 15 mph.

 Wednesday Night

-Partly cloudy, with a low around 5.
-South wind around 6 mph.
+Partly cloudy, with a low around 8.
+Wind chill values as low as zero.
+South southwest wind around 7 mph.

 Thursday